obgr/klipper-config/README.md

 # BLV-ender-3-duet2
 This repository contains my Reprap firmware (currently 2.x) configuration for my BLV modded Ender 3 Pro.

-Please note that this configuration is not "final, there is still issues to resolve and settings to optimize.
+Please note that this configuration is not "final", there is still issues to resolve and settings to optimize.

 ## Why?
 I did not have many references for my configuration, so i decided to upload my own configuration if someone else would like to look at it.